RSPCA specialist talks about cat’s body language

 We love watching viral videos of them jumping into boxes, curling up on the sofa with them and their little quirks and oddities.
 Whether they are sitting on our laps cosy indoors or in the great outdoors scaling trees and having adventures, we want our cats the happiest they can be.
 However sometimes it can be difficult to detect whether your furry friend is a content cat, giving you the cold shoulder or unhappy and stressed.

 Here’s some top signs to look out for in your cats body language:

-Cat nap: It’s easy to spot when your cat is telling you they are happy – aside from the loud purring – when your cat is lying down with their belly exposed this indicates that they are at ease.
-Their body posture will be relaxed, with their body stretched out, ears in natural position and eyes may be partly closed, with their mouth closed.
+It’s easy to spot when your cat is telling you they are happy.
+Aside from the loud purring, when your cat is lying down with their belly exposed this indicates that they are at ease.
+Their body posture will be relaxed, with their body stretched out.
+Ears will be in a natural position and eyes may be partly closed.

-Hiding away: We all have moments where we want to hide away from the world, either for a few minutes, or an extended duvet day.
+We all have moments where we want to hide away from the world, either for a few minutes, or an extended duvet day.
 Cats are the same, if they feel worried or stressed they may disappear for a while.
-If your cat is feeling anxious they may hide away in a spot where they feel safe – this can be anywhere from their bed or in your underwear drawer!
-Make sure they always have access to safe places where they can escape to if they are feeling stressed.
+If your cat is feeling anxious they may hide away in a spot where they feel safe.
+This can be anywhere from their bed or in your underwear drawer!
+To keep kitty happy, make sure they always have access to safe places where they can escape.

-Flat cat: When feeling angry or unhappy, a cat may lay down with their body flattened to the ground.
+When feeling angry or unhappy, a cat may lay down with their body flattened to the ground.
 Their ears will often be flattened to their head, pupils dilated and limbs held tight and close to their body.
 Their head may also be drawn back and their body slightly rolled over to one side.
-Their mouth may also be open and tense with their teeth showing.
+The kitties mouth may also be open and tense with their teeth showing.